adityanth-org/secret-automation/README.md

 ## How It Works

-1. **Fetch Organization Public Key**: Retrieves the public key from GitHub API
-2. **Encrypt Secrets**: Uses NaCl/libsodium to encrypt secret values
-3. **Upload to Organization**: Creates or updates organization-level secrets via GitHub API
+1. **Read Configuration**: Parses `repos1.yaml` to get secret definitions
+2. **Fetch Secret Values**: Retrieves secret values from organization secrets (passed via workflow env)
+3. **Set Organization Secrets**: Uses GitHub CLI to create/update organization secrets with `--visibility selected`
+4. **Grant Repository Access**: Automatically grants access only to repositories listed in the configuration
-4. **Access in Workflows**: All repositories can now access these secrets in their workflows
+5. **Access in Workflows**: Selected repositories can now use these secrets in their workflows

 ## Example: Using Organization Secrets in Workflows